kamilzielinskidev/machine-learning/pytorch_for_deep_learning/README.md

     - Create multi layer linear neural network (both custom model and using nn.Sequential)
       - I know what activation function is and how to use it
     - I can create binary classification model
-    - I can create multiclass classification model - in progress ⌛
+    - I can create multiclass classification model